JarrodKane/Chaos-TODO/README.md

 - [x] Deletion Ability to Todos
 - [x] Editing ability to Todos
 - [x] Ability to Mark todo as done
-- [ ] Shuffle button to change order of all todos
+- [x] Shuffle button to change order of all todos
 - [ ] Ability to drag and drop order of todos

+## Pomodoro/Timer section

+- [ ] Timer for each individual task
+- [ ] Timer for overall
+- [ ] Break timer to tell user to take breaks inbtween tasks
+- [ ] Ability to change how long the pomodor timer is
+- [ ] Ability to add multple timers on one todo

 ## Styling